aahmedalz/NBA-Data-Project-/README.md

 ## Summary

 This project investigates whether advanced efficiency metrics or traditional box-score statistics are better predictors of NBA team win percentage (W_PCT) across 27 seasons (1996–2023).
-The motivation stems from the growing influence of analytics in professional basketball — teams have increasingly shifted away from raw counting stats toward efficiency-based metrics, but the degree to which this shift is justified from a predictive standpoint is worth quantifying rigorously.
+The motivation stems from the growing influence of analytics in professional basketball, where teams have increasingly shifted away from raw counting stats toward efficiency-based metrics, but the degree to which this shift is justified from a predictive standpoint is worth quantifying rigorously.

 We collected two complementary datasets from a public NBA statistics repository: one containing traditional per-season team statistics (points, rebounds, assists, turnovers) and one containing advanced efficiency metrics (offensive rating, defensive rating, net rating, true shooting percentage, pace).
 Both datasets span 802 team-season records across 30 NBA teams from 1996-97 through 2022-23.
-We integrated these datasets via a multi-key join on TEAM_ID and SEASON, profiled and cleaned the merged data, and trained two separate Random Forest regression models — one using only traditional features and one using only advanced features — to predict each team's end-of-season win percentage.
+We integrated these datasets via a multi-key join on TEAM_ID and SEASON, profiled and cleaned the merged data, and trained two separate Random Forest regression models,one using only traditional features and one using only advanced features, to predict each team's end-of-season win percentage.

 Our findings are conclusive.
 The advanced stats model achieved an R² of 0.9336 and RMSE of 0.0399, explaining 93.36% of the variance in team win percentage.
-By contrast, the traditional stats model achieved R² of only 0.481 and RMSE of 0.1115 — less than half the explanatory power.
+By contrast, the traditional stats model achieved R² of only 0.481 and RMSE of 0.1115, which is less than half the explanatory power.
 Among advanced metrics, NET_RATING, OFF_RATING, and DEF_RATING showed the highest individual correlations with W_PCT.
 Among traditional metrics, field goal percentage and turnover rate were the strongest predictors, though still far weaker than efficiency ratings.
 These results confirm that efficiency-based metrics are substantially more predictive of team success than raw volume statistics, providing quantitative support for the analytics movement in professional basketball.

 ## Data Profile